 Interest and other income (e.g., rental income) are reported in box 26 "Other income" on the T3 slip.
+This income is shown in box G - Other Income of the Relevé 16.

 Dividends from taxable Canadian corporations

 The actual amount (not grossed-up) of eligible dividends received by the unit holder is reported in box 49 of the T3 slip.
 This amount is not the one to be used in your tax return.
 Instead, the taxable amount (grossed-up) shown in box 50 of the T3 slip should be the amount included in your tax return.
 You will be entitled to a dividend tax credit which is shown in box 51 of the T3 slip.
 The components of the "grossed-up dividend" and dividend tax credit are part of the integration mechanism of income earned by a corporation.
 Since dividends represent a distribution of corporate profits after taxes, adjustments (gross-up and credit) must be made in order to avoid double taxation on this income.